 1. INTRODUCTION

 Cotton is regarded as one of the most significant fibres and cash crops, playing a crucial role in both the industrial and agricultural economies of India and the world.
 Cotton is considered as “white gold” and is pivotal in global agricultural production, industry, and trade.
 The cotton production supports more than 95 million people worldwide, including farmers, ginners, spinners, weavers, and exporters (Blaise and Kranthi, 2019).
 The global cotton production reached 25.63 million tonnes in 2024 as the cultivated area expanded from 12.57 million hectares to 31 million hectares between 1990 and 2024.
 India, China, the United States of America, and Brazil are the four major cotton-producing countries, accounting for nearly 75 percent of the world’s cotton production (International Cotton Advisory Committee, 2025).
 Cotton plays a crucial role in the Indian economy.
-India led the world in cotton production during the 2019-20 period, yielding 29 million bales (Dewan, 2019) .
+India led the world in cotton production during the 2019-20 period, yielding 29 million bales (Dewan, 2019) If possible please provide the cultivation area at the same production year.
 It serves as the main raw material for the extensive domestic textile sector and significantly contributes to the nation's foreign exchange revenues.
 (Deepika, 2019).

 Among the various cotton types, Extra Long Staple (ELS) cotton holds a prestigious position due to its superior fibre qualities such as exceptional staple length, tensile strength, lustre, and uniformity making it indispensable for high value textile products such as premium fabrics and luxury apparel.
 The definition of ELS cotton is not globally standardised, and each producing and consuming country has its own standards to define ELS cotton.
 The industry standard for the minimum length of ELS fibres is set at 34.925 mm, which is considerably longer than that of conventional cotton varieties, such as upland cotton, which typically have an average staple length of 26-27 mm.
 (Sarada, 2013).
 In India, as per the ICAR-CIRCOT, Mumbai classification, staple length of more than 32.5 mm is considered as ELS cotton (Sankaranarayanan et al., 2020).
 ELS cotton is distinguished not only by its fibre length but also by its exceptional strength and enhanced uniformity.